Monday, August 1, 2011

 Boris Glogner, the creator of the scrum ball point game, maintains a blog with more information, or you can check out this direct link to the .pdf

-Often times, people will start off in a two lines and will adapt with each iteration and end up moving closer, which improves the teams flow.
-Just like other lean games, it's important to have some sort of debriefing afterwards to explain to everyone the relevance or the game and how it applies to the overall compass of the process.
+Often times, people will start off in a two lines and will adapt with each iteration and end up moving closer, which improves each team's flow.
+Just like other lean games, it's important to have some sort of debriefing afterwards to explain to everyone the relevance or the game.

 Here's a video of a massive group playing the scrum ball point game.
 You can see the progression through the 5 iterations and improvement with each step.